 The Thick Whois Policy Recommendation adopted by the ICANN Board states that “The provision of thick Whois services, with a consistent labeling and display as per the model outlined in specification 3 of the 2013 RAA, should become a requirement for all gTLD registries, both existing and future”.

-According to current assumptions of the ongoing Thick Whois Policy Implementation, starting in August 2016 all Registrars may be required to start transitioning their registration data from thin to thick for .COM, .NET and .JOBS.
+According to current assumptions of the ongoing Thick Whois Policy Implementation, the process for transitioning .COM, .NET and .JOBS registrations from thin to thick Whois may start in August 2016 and require collaboration of all Registrars over several months or years.

-The current approach considered by the Thick Whois Implementation Review Team (IRT) for this transition is to follow two parallel tracks, each with their own timelines::
+The current approach considered by the Thick Whois Implementation Review Team (IRT) for this transition is to follow two parallel tracks.
+Each track will be associated with unique timelines for implementation:

-new registrations track for all future registrations, and an
+1) new registrations track for all future registrations

-existing registrations track, for the transition of all existing domain registrations.
+2) existing registrations track, for the transition of all existing domain registrations.

-In order for ICANN Staff and the IRT to define realistic requirements and timelines in relation to the transition of existing registrations, the IRT agreed in its meeting on 13 January 2016 to solicit input from Registrars on the scope of a potential study for the analysis of existing registration data in .COM, .NET and .JOBS.
+In order for ICANN Staff and the IRT to define realistic requirements and timelines in relation to the transition of existing registrations, the IRT agreed in its meeting on 13 January 2016 to solicit participation from Registrars in performing an analysis of existing registration data in .COM, .NET and .JOBS.

 Objective

-The aim of this data analysis is to identify and quantify the challenges contracted parties will face when transitioning the existing .COM, .NET and .JOBS registrations from thin to thick, considering relevant data requirements of the registries (to be provided for the purpose of this study).
+The aim of this data analysis is to identify and quantify the challenges contracted parties will face when transitioning the existing .COM, .NET and .JOBS registrant data, considering relevant data requirements provided with this document.

-Ultimately, the findings of this analysis will provide data that will aid in defining implementation requirements applicable to Registrars, in particular the required timing for contacted parties to complete the transition and any measures needed to support the transition.
+Ultimately, the findings of this analysis will provide data that will aid in defining implementation requirements applicable to Registrars, including the required timing for contacted parties to reasonably complete the transition and any measures needed to support it.

 Scope of analysis